The best membrane keyboards 2024

 If you're keen to save on your setup, the best membrane keyboards can help you stay nimble on the battlefield without breaking the bank.
 These decks won't hold up to their premium mechanical siblings, but with considerably lower price points and all the extra gaming features you could expect from more expensive models there's plenty to love here.
 The main sacrifice for that lower price point is the feel of each key.
 While a little heavier and generally less smooth than mechanical decks, though, the absolute best membrane keyboards on the market still manage to pack a satisfying punch.

-We've had our hands on a wide range of membrane gaming keyboards, covering brands from SteelSeries to Razer, Corsair to Roccat.
-Many of these decks have made it to our roundup of the best gaming keyboards on the market right now, based on value for money and overall performance in the arena.
+Our reviewers have had their hands on a wide range of membrane gaming keyboards, covering brands from SteelSeries to Razer, Corsair to Roccat.
+With some being considered some of the best gaming keyboards on the market during their time.
 Set against a backdrop of some seriously impressive decks, these keys still hold out well.
-That's why we've put together this collection of the very best decks available today.

 Each model is put through a series of strenuous tests to make it here.
-We live with every keyboard that crosses our desks for weeks, if not months.
+Our reviewers live with every keyboard that crosses their desks for weeks, if not months.
 Through work days, evening PC sessions, and stress-tests, we watch for durability, speed, ease of use, and comfort to make sure we're recommending the best of the bunch.

 The quick list